 Installments were also available to more workers in money purchase pension plans (49 percent) than to workers in savings and thrift (38 percent) and deferred profit-sharing plans (38 percent).
 With installment payments, the retiree receives part of the account balance in regular payments until the balance reaches zero.
 If the account balance is greater than zero when the retiree dies, the retiree’s beneficiaries receive the balance.
 Installment payments may occur monthly, quarterly, or yearly for 5 to 20 years.

 These data are from the National Compensation Survey — Benefits program.
 To learn more, see Health and Retirement Plan Provisions in Private Industry in the United States, 2017.
 For definitions of the terms related to employee benefits, see the Glossary of Employee Benefit Terms.

-Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, Lump sums are most common payment option for participants in defined contribution retirement plans on the Internet at https://www.bls.gov/opub/ted/2018/lump-sums-are-most-common-payment-option-for-participants-in-defined-contribution-retirement-plans.htm (visited June 25, 2018).
+Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, Lump sums are most common payment option for participants in defined contribution retirement plans at https://www.bls.gov/opub/ted/2018/lump-sums-are-most-common-payment-option-for-participants-in-defined-contribution-retirement-plans.htm (visited September 21, 2023).